magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/12_driver-behaviour.md

 Driver behaviour analysis requires a properly configured DataSource.
 See the [Positioning guide](positioning/get-started-positioning) to set up your data pipeline.
 To ensure reliable results, make sure to start and stop the analysis appropriately and avoid frequent interruptions or overlapping sessions.

+## Enabling Background Location

+In order to use the driver behaviour features while the app is in the background, additional setup is required for both iOS and Android platforms.

+Please refer to the [Background Location guide](positioning/background-location) for detailed instructions on how to configure your app for background location updates on both iOS and Android.

 ## Relevant example demonstrating driver behavior-related features

 - [Driver Behaviour](/docs/flutter/examples/routing-navigation/driver-behaviour)